Isle of Man Green Party

 The Isle of Man Green Party (Partee Glass Vannin) is a green political party in the Isle of Man founded in August 2016.
 The party does not currently have any representation in the Isle of Man's legislature, the Tynwald, but does have two members of local government authorities.
 Since 2023, the party is led by Lamara Craine, who succeeded Andrew Langan-Newton as party leader.

 The Isle of Man Green Party is one of four political parties on the Isle of Man, which is typically a country where independent political candidates stand for election.
 The other three parties on the island are the Manx Labour Party, the Liberal Vannin Party and the Mec Vannin party.

-Ideology
+Ideology and policies

 The Isle of Man Green Party has adopted the six guiding principles of the Global Greens Charter;